ora0600/confluent-ksqldb-hands-on-workshop/README.md

-# Confluent Platform 6.0.1 KSQLDB Hands-on Workshop
+# Confluent Platform 6.1.0 ksqlDB Hands-on Workshop
-This github project describes a Hands-on Workshop around Confluent KSQLDB.
+This github project describes a Hands-on Workshop around Confluent ksqlDB.
 The structure of the Hands-on is as followed
-  * Explaining and Introduce KSQLDB
+  * Explaining and Introduce ksqlDB
   * Labs: Get to know the environment
-  * Advanced explanation of KSQLDB
+  * Advanced explanation of ksqlDB
-  * Advanced KSQLDB Labs to setup real use cases
+  * Advanced ksqlDB Labs to setup real use cases

 In general, the hands-on will take 4 hours.